rweigel/stats/hw.md

 In [HW10_2.py](hws/HW10_2.py), a solution is given for the following

-* You are going to draw values from a distribution with and unknown mean and a variance of 1.
-You have prior knowledge that the unknown mean can only be between [-1,1].
+* You are going to draw values from a distribution with an unknown mean $\mu$ and a variance of 1.
+* You have prior knowledge that the unknown mean can only be between [-1,1].
 * You decide to assume that all values of the unknown mean are equally probable inside of the range of [-1,1].
 * You draw two values, $\mathcal{D}=[0.5, 1.5]$ and then find $p(\mu|\mathcal{D})$.